0xB10C/b10g/_posts/2019-08-04-The-incomplete-history-of-Bitcoin-development.md

 Over the years the Bitcoin development culture became more decentralized, well-defined and rigorous.
 There are currently [six Bitcoin Core maintainers](https://bitcointalk.org/index.php?topic=1774750.0), distributed over three continents.
-Only they can to merge commits by contributors.
+Only they can merge commits by contributors.
 Before commits get merged, however, they have to go through a [review process](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review), which has gotten a lot stricter.
 {: .text-justify}